Key Takeaways

 4. Unify data, systems, and reporting

 Integrate your backend systems to create a single source of truth.
 Connect your CRM, ecommerce platform, and POS to ensure customer data flows bidirectionally.
+(If your retail stack runs on Shopify, our guide on the value of Shopify POS for omnichannel retailers covers the unified-commerce setup in detail.)

 5. Standardize brand, pricing, and product experiences